Articles / Workflow

 What does a bad hire actually cost?

 Indirect costs: The manager’s time spent training, supervising, and eventually managing the exit.
 The team’s productivity drop while they compensate for the underperformer.
-The client relationships that were disrupted during the transition.
+The patient relationships that were disrupted during the transition.
 These typically add another $15,000-$25,000.

 Replacement costs: Restarting the search, interviewing again, onboarding again.
 The same investment you already made, made a second time.
 At a blended cost, this adds $8,000-$15,000.